baileyspraggins/School_District_Analysis/README.md

 The bottom 5 performing schools did not change.

+#### Scores by Grade

+Math and Reading scores by grade are just shown as NaN for 9th graders at Thomas High School

 #### Scores by Spending Range

 Because Thomas High School was in the $630-644 spending range, there was about a 7% decrease in the %Passing Reading and % Overall Passing categories and a 6% decrease in the % Passing Math